AceDataCloud/PixverseAPI/README.md

 "id": 317989274748288
 ```

 > Note that the `id` here is the ID of the generated video.
-If you do not know how to generate a video, you can refer to the basic usage above to generate a video.
+If you do not know how to generate a video, you can refer to the basic usage mentioned above to generate a video.

-Next, we must fill in the lyrics and style to customize the generated song, and we can specify the following content:
+Next, we must fill in the lyrics and style to customize the generated song, specifying the following content:

 - action: The behavior of this video generation task, generally there are normal generation `generate` and extended video `extend`.
 - prompt: The prompt for this video generation.
 - video_id: The reference video ID for this expansion video task.

-The sample input is as follows:
+An example of filling in is as follows:

 <p><img src="https://cdn.acedata.cloud/hio4x5.png" width="500" class="m-auto"></p>